 Located in a verdant valley, the new school building had two doors sealed with crossed white ribbons and decorated with flowers.
 First the indigenous leadership cut one set of ribbons and cleansed the opening with incense-smoke.
 Then Schools for Chiapas representatives cut other ribbon and the crowd flowed into the new building with parents sitting around all the walls.

-Under the colorful balloons hanging from the ceiling kids of all ages ran around the avoiding a large hole img_0777in the middle of the concrete floor while the band played lively music.
+Under the colorful balloons hanging from the ceiling kids of all ages ran around the avoiding a large hole in the middle of the concrete floor while the band played lively music.
 The priest and other distinguished members of the community circled the hole and began praying for their new school.
 To dedicate the school traditional sacrificial ceremony involved placing the head and legs of a large cow into the hole along with corn, blood, incense, and other traditional sacrificial items.
 Kids watched the ceremony with rapt attention.

 Finally, the hole in the center of the classroom was filled and candles lit on top.
 The Zapatista band played the Zapatista Hymn while people sang along and then everyone joyfully joined in a traditional dance.